 How to Spend 48 Hours in Belfast

-Gaz and I flew from Birmingham to Bristol with EasyJet for less than £40 return each (using flight vouchers I already had), and stayed at Belfast’s cheap and cheerful International Youth Hostel.
+Gaz and I flew from Birmingham to Belfast with EasyJet for less than £40 return each (using flight vouchers I already had) and stayed at Belfast’s cheap and cheerful International Youth Hostel.
 We stayed in a private room because I’m struggling at the moment and need my space, so this was a little pricier than a normal hostel room at £42 each for the weekend.
-On our first day in Belfast we explored the Northern Ireland countryside and on our second day we explored the city itself!
-So without further ado, here is my 48 hour guide on what to see and do in Belfast.
+On our first day in Belfast, we explored the Northern Ireland countryside and on our second day, we explored the city itself!
+So without further ado, here is my 48-hour guide on what to see and do in Belfast.

 Game of Thrones Tour

 I won’t ramble on about the Game of Thrones tour too much as I already have a whole post written about it.
 But if you are a big GoT fan you simply cannot visit Northern Ireland and not see the filming locations.
 The tour costs £35 and lasts from 9am to 6pm.
 You can book a seat on the tour using the button below!

 Giant’s Causeway and the Carrick-a-Rede Rope Bridge